Kalindro/discord-and-twitter-username-checker/README.md

 ## Discord and Twitter username checker

-Simple tool to check if username is available on Discord and Twitter.
+Simple tool to check if list of usernames (bulk) is available on both Discord and Twitter.

+___

 Discord part uses: https://github.com/Lixqa/DiscordPomelo.
 Twitter part uses: Official API.
 Praise be to the creators of above tools.